sporto/elm-tutorial/030_elm_arch/cover.md

 This chapter covers:

 - Overview of the Elm architecture
+- Introduction to Html.program
-- Adding an application Model
+- Application Model
-- Adding an update function
+- The update function
-- Adding actions
-- Adding a mailbox
+- Messages
-- Using start app
+- Commands
-- Using start app with effects